 Accident victims always have the right to recover compensation from the party or parties that caused the collision, but the process can seem opaque and complicated.
 Insurance adjusters may purposely keep you in the dark because they can use misunderstandings as leverage against you.
-Don’t take what they say as the complete truth.
-If you’re pursuing a car accident claim, here is what you can expect regarding the timeline and resolution.
+Don't take what they say as the complete truth.
+If you want to know how long a car insurance claim takes to settle, here is what you can expect regarding the timeline and resolution.

-Knowing the average length of a car accident claim doesn’t mean much when it comes to what you should expect out of yours.
+Knowing the average time to settle an auto accident claim doesn't mean much when it comes to what you should expect out of yours, but it can be a helpful reference.
 Some cases are concluded in a matter of months, while others last several years.
-Yours could fall anywhere along that spectrum depending on the insurer’s willingness to work with you.
+Yours could fall anywhere along that spectrum depending on the insurer's willingness to work with you.

 What you should know are the deadlines constraining the process: